T3Nzw/hilbert-style-proof-checker/documentation.md

 cabal run hilbert-systems -- -- {file_path}
 ```

-*Note that filenames must end in the .hmic extension."
+*Note that filenames must end in the .hmic extension.*

 To run one of the example files (provided in the examples directory):